erikjsolsen/erikjsolsen.github.io/index.md

 From 2009-2013 Erik was elected chair of the <a href="http://www.ices.dk">ICES</a> Science Committee Steering Group on Human Interactions on the Ecosystem.
 He has chaired several workshops on Marine Spatial Planning as well as being a reviewer and counselor on these issues. </br>

-Erik is currently in Hobart, Australia, working at CSIRO,  on his way home to Norway after being seconded to <a href="http://nefsc.noaa.gov"> NOAA Northeast Fisheries Science Center</a> in Woods Hole, Massachusetts, as  a visiting scientist for two years.
-He continues his research on developing the science base, tools and methods for ecosystem-based management and marine spatial planning.
-Key study areas are the use of quantitative tools like the <a href="http://www.csiro.au/organisation-structure/divisions/marine--atmospheric-research/atlantis-ecosystem-model"> Atlantis </a> ecosystem model, as well as analyzing how ecosystem-based governance varies globally.
-Understanding the interactions between the socio-cultural-economic system on one hand and the ecological science needed to support sound management is at the core of his current research. </br>
+From 2013 to 2015 Erik was working as a visiting scientist at the <a href="http://nefsc.noaa.gov"> NOAA Northeast Fisheries Science Center</a> in Woods Hole, Massachusetts where he continued development of the science base, tools (like the <a href="http://www.csiro.au/organisation-structure/divisions/marine--atmospheric-research/atlantis-ecosystem-model"> Atlantis </a> ecosystem model) and methods for ecosystem-based management and marine spatial planning.  </br>

+Linking core monitoring, stock-assessment and advisory activities with the development of ecosystem-based management and understanding how this science-based advice feeds into the socio-ecological systems we manage is the focus of Erik's current research. </br>